 The pharmacologic effect is also determined by the duration of time that the drug-receptor complex persists (residence time).
 The lifetime of the drug-receptor complex is affected by dynamic processes (conformation changes) that control the rate of drug association and dissociation from the target.
 A longer residence time explains a prolonged pharmacologic effect.
 Drugs with long residence times include finasteride and darunavir.
 A longer residence time can be a potential disadvantage when it prolongs a drug's toxicity.
 For some receptors, transient drug occupancy produces the desired pharmacologic effect, whereas prolonged occupancy causes toxicity.

 Ability to bind to a receptor is influenced by external factors as well as by intracellular regulatory mechanisms.
 Baseline receptor density and the efficiency of stimulus-response mechanisms vary from tissue to tissue.
 Drugs, aging, genetic mutations, and disorders can increase (upregulate) or decrease (downregulate) the number and binding affinity of receptors.
-For example, clonidine downregulates alpha2-receptors; thus, rapid withdrawal of clonidine can cause hypertensive crisis.
+For example, clonidine downregulates alpha 2 receptors; thus, rapid withdrawal of clonidine can cause hypertensive crisis Hypertensive Emergencies A hypertensive emergency is severe hypertension (often defined as systolic blood pressure (BP) ≥ 180 mm Hg and/or diastolic blood pressure ≥ 120 mm Hg) with signs of damage to target organs... read more .
 Chronic therapy with beta-blockers upregulates beta-receptor density; thus, severe hypertension or tachycardia can result from abrupt withdrawal.
 Receptor upregulation and downregulation affect adaptation to drugs (eg, desensitization, tachyphylaxis, tolerance, acquired resistance, postwithdrawal supersensitivity).

 Ligands bind to precise molecular regions, called recognition sites, on receptor macromolecules.
 The binding site for a drug may be the same as or different from that of an endogenous agonist (hormone or neurotransmitter).
 Agonists that bind to an adjacent site or a different site on a receptor are sometimes called allosteric agonists.
 Nonspecific drug binding also occurs—ie, at molecular sites not designated as receptors (eg, plasma proteins).
 Drug binding to such nonspecific sites, such as binding to serum proteins, prohibits the drug from binding to the receptor and thus inactivates the drug.
 Unbound drug is available to bind to receptors and thus have an effect.

 Agonists activate receptors to produce the desired response.
 Conventional agonists increase the proportion of activated receptors.
-Inverse agonists stabilize the receptor in its inactive conformation and act similarly to competitive antagonists (see Agonists and antagonists).
+Inverse agonists stabilize the receptor in its inactive conformation and act similarly to competitive antagonists.
 Many hormones, neurotransmitters (eg, acetylcholine, histamine, norepinephrine), and drugs (eg, morphine, phenylephrine, isoproterenol, benzodiazepines, barbiturates) act as agonists.

 Antagonists prevent receptor activation.
-Preventing activation has many effects.
+The prevention of activation has certain effects.
 Antagonists increase cellular function if they block the action of a substance that normally decreases cellular function.
 Antagonists decrease cellular function if they block the action of a substance that normally increases cellular function.

 Receptor antagonists can be classified as reversible or irreversible.
 Reversible antagonists readily dissociate from their receptor; irreversible antagonists form a stable, permanent or nearly permanent chemical bond with their receptor (eg, by alkylation).
 Pseudo-irreversible antagonists slowly dissociate from their receptor.